Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Physical Examination and Immunization

-Licensing requires that all children enrolled in the GRCC Early Childhood Learning Laboratory have had a complete health evaluation and immunization record within the past 12 months.
+Licensing requires that all children enrolled in the GRCC Early Childhood Learning Laboratory have had a complete health evaluation and immunization record within the 12 months prior to the first day of attendance.
 This form is provided in your enrollment packet and due before your child may attend the center.
 Families will be notified in advance when their child’s physical is about to expire and are therefore responsible to get it updated by the date required.
 Infants and toddlers will need updated physicals every year, and children in the preschool program will need a physical every two years.
 Any restrictions of activities or allergies should be stated in writing by a licensed physician.
 The center must also be informed of the date of subsequent immunizations.

 Medical Emergencies